-Press the Cursor Right button to select "Picture."

-- Press the Cursor Down button repeatedly until the "Color enhancement" control is selected. - 4

-Press the Cursor Right button to turn the color enhancement control on or off.

-Press the Menu button to remove the on-screen menu from the TV screen.
+- Press the Menu button on the remote to display the on-screen menu. - Press the Cursor Right button to select "Picture." - Press the Cursor Down button repeatedly until the "Color enhancement" control is selected. - Press the Cursor Right button to turn the color enhancement control on or off. - Press the Menu button to remove the on-screen menu from the TV screen.